 - 8 ounces mini mozzarella balls drained if necessary

-- ½ cup fresh basil chiffonade (thinly sliced)
+- ½ cup fresh basil chiffonade (thinly sliced) or chopped

 - ¼ cup red onion finely diced